nemo0622/pokeemerald_base/README.md

 - RHH Team and aarant on Github (linked above) for many included features
 - Generation 5 Overworld Sprites: [Pokegirl4ever](https://www.deviantart.com/pokegirl4ever/art/Completed-pokemon-Unova-overworlds-212553542) on DeviantArt

-As of right now, I plan to continue adding more following Pokémon sprites over time.
-I will also make a few minor changes which will be added to the list above.
+FUTURE PLANS:
+- More Follower Pokémon
+- Improved follower sprites for a few (Archeops please oh my god)
+- More minor changes/additions to improve this as a base